 Red Flag Indicators for Casinos

 FinCEN is not the only regulator putting pressure on casinos to detect money laundering in their organizations.
-In the UK, a casino company has been fined a record £13m (USD$16 million) by the Gambling Commission for failing to prevent money laundering and for allowing people with gambling problems to lose huge amounts over repeated visits to its casinos.
+In the UK, a casino company has been fined a record £13m (16 million USD) by the Gambling Commission for failing to prevent money laundering and for allowing people with gambling problems to lose huge amounts over repeated visits to its casinos.

 For these reasons, it is imperative that casinos implement an effective AML compliance program.